Advanced Diploma in Planning and Environmental Law

 Online tutorials and IT support are available to help students navigate their way through our Library and legal resource databases.

-- Introduction to the Course – live online session, to take place on Thursday 8 October at 8.30am
+- Introduction to the Course – live online session

 - Two interactive online tutorials, one before Christmas and one toward the end of the course